Chart Color Schemes

 Gatton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 15 projects that could affect the region.
-Notable ones are The Range View Estate, Emerald Heights, Lockyer Energy Project, and Faith Lutheran College, Plainland - New Administration and Teaching Buildings.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 15 projects likely to impact this region.
+Notable ones include The Range View Estate, Emerald Heights, Lockyer Energy Project, and Faith Lutheran College, Plainland - New Administration and Teaching Buildings.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.